mimr9/mimr9.github.io/_posts/2016-04-10-starting-php.md

 title: "Try to learn php, basically!"
 date: 2016-04-10
 ---
-Hello guys, today I'm trying to learn php basically.
+Hello guys, today I'm trying to learn php, basically.
 I learned some of php statements and features but that was not basically .
-Every times that I wanted to start this important, suddenly, it failed, but today I gonna try seriously.
+Every times that I wanted to start this important, suddenly, it failed, but today I'm gonna try seriously.
 <figure>
 	<img src="http://s7.picofile.com/file/8246616168/php_banner.jpg">
 </figure>